ftonneau/repeat-char.kak/README.md

 # Repetition by counting

 Repetition by counting starts by pressing a **hotkey**.
-The results depend on two
+The results will depend on two
 parameters:

 * the **default character**: i.e., the defaut value of `c`